 In Roger’s case, getting his application considered by the CCRC took three years.
 His application was originally submitted in 2013.
 He was told it would take 17 months to process so he withdrew it and went straight to the Court of Appeal, not realising that this would mean that he would lose his place in the Commission queue.

 THE CCRC was created to correct the mistakes made by the courts at trial.
-However, for Roger it has so far failed in this role.
+However, for Roger it has to date failed in this role.
 “At trial I felt totally alone.
 In some ways I still do.
 Nothing has changed.
 I am still in prison.
 They [the CCRC] say wait.
 Then they say trust us, we checked,” he says.

 “I have been here for five and a half years.
 How long do I have to serve for a crime I didn’t do?
 When am I going to get my life back with Marie?
 Are we going to be racing each other around the corner on our Zimmer frames?”